SOWEGA Council on Aging receives innovation award - NewsBreak

 SOWEGA Council on Aging receives innovation award

-Sep.
-5—ALBANY — The SOWEGA Council on Aging has been named the Aging and Disability Resource Connection AAA Excellence in Innovation Award recipient by the Georgia Department of Human Services.
-This award recognizes the area Agency on Aging that has shown innovations in programming, staffing, service delivery, assistive technology, and reaching underserved clients and is chosen from nominations made by members within the Aging Network of Georgia.www.tribuneledgernews.com
+ALBANY — The SOWEGA Council on Aging has been named the Aging & Disability Resource Connection AAA Excellence in Innovation Award recipient by the Georgia Department of Human Services.
+This award recognizes the area Agency on Aging that has shown innovations in programming, staffing, service delivery, assistive technology, and reaching underserved clients and is chosen from nominations made by members within the Aging Network of Georgia.

+SOWEGA Council on Aging, noted for its work in 2020, quickly pivoted its in-person senior centers to a “Senior Center without Walls” model after the arrival of COVID-19.
+In the new model, the agency began working with area restaurants, partners, and volunteers to develop a comprehensive program that provided clients with balanced restaurant meals paired with virtual and socially distanced in-person activities.

+The new model increased the number of seniors who participated in SCOA programs across the 14 counties the council serves.
+For example, one county increased from 17 participants pre-COVID to 294 in the Senior Center without Walls model.
+In addition, the agency continues to see an increase monthly in seniors who want to join.

 Comments / 0